leon-paul-hart/Fantasy-Zoo-Manager/Planning/BriefAnalysis.md

   + Guests must have money.

 * View the total income of the zoo.
-* Animals can randomly go on a rampage and break out from their enclosures.
+* Creatures can randomly go on a rampage and break out from their enclosures.